TB Test for UK Visa in Nigeria: IOM Lagos, Abuja, and What to Expect

 The Home Office maintains a list of approved TB testing clinics worldwide.
 In Nigeria, the International Organization for Migration (IOM) runs the primary network, with three clinic locations:

-IOM Lagos — Ikeja Two clinics on Isaac John Street and Joel Ogunnaike Street in GRA Ikeja.
+IOM Lagos — Ikeja No. 1 Isaac John Street, at the corner of Isaac John Street and Oduduwa Way, GRA Ikeja.
 This is the busiest location due to Lagos's population density and the concentration of UK visa applicants in the city.

 IOM Abuja — Asokoro Located on Hassan Musa Katsina Road in the Asokoro district.
 Serves applicants from Abuja and the broader North-Central and northeastern states.

 Private alternatives exist.
-Q-Life Family Clinic on Ade Odedina Street, Victoria Island (Lagos) and St. Nicholas Hospital on Campbell Street (Lagos Island) are Home Office-approved and offer shorter wait times — but at higher cost.
+Q-Life Family Clinic at Plot 155a, Prince Ade Odedina Street, off Sinari Daranijo, Victoria Island (Lagos), and St. Nicholas Hospital at 57 Campbell Street, Lagos Island, are Home Office-approved and may offer different appointment availability — but at higher cost.
 IOM fees are standardized; private clinic fees are higher.

 Fees in 2026